wolfgang-wdw/wolfgang-wdw.github.io/_pages/services/backends/automation_en.md

 - AWS (Amazon Web Services) Command Line Interface
 - Puppet
 - Apache JMeter
-- Old school make and its many descendants
+- Old school Make and its many descendants
 - All of the above mixed and matched

-If you need anything not on this list, let me know.
+If you need anything not on this list, [let me know](/contact_en).
 I like to learn.